bytefish/FcmSharp/README.md

 [FcmSharp] supports .NET Core as of Version 1.0.0.

-## Notes ##
+## Why is this repository archived? ##

 This library was written at a time, when the official Firebase Admin SDK for .NET didn't support the Firebase Cloud Messaging API.
-The Messaging Features have been added to the [Firebase Admin SDK for .NET](https://github.com/firebase/firebase-admin-dotnet) lately, so you can also use the official [Firebase Admin SDK for .NET](https://github.com/firebase/firebase-admin-dotnet) instead of this library:
+The Messaging Features have been added to the [Firebase Admin SDK for .NET](https://github.com/firebase/firebase-admin-dotnet) lately, so you should use the official [Firebase Admin SDK for .NET](https://github.com/firebase/firebase-admin-dotnet) instead of this library:

 * [https://github.com/firebase/firebase-admin-dotnet](https://github.com/firebase/firebase-admin-dotnet)